Midtown

 Between the DIA and Wayne State, Detroit's densest dining neighborhood keeps getting better.

-Midtown Detroit packs more serious restaurants per block than anywhere else in the city.
-From a James Beard semifinalist to a brewery that changed the neighborhood, here is where to eat.
+Midtown Detroit packs more serious restaurants per block than anywhere in the city.
+Between the DIA and Wayne State, a James Beard semifinalist sits two blocks from a brewery that helped anchor the neighborhood.
+The essential guide, updated 2026.

 Chartreuse Kitchen & Cocktails Puts Vegetables at the Center and Dares You to Miss the Steak